novuhq/novu/docs/docs/channels/chat/slack.md

 When using Slack you will have to save the integration credentials on the subscriber entity.

-In this guide we will perform the flow you have to do in order to obtain the `webhookUrl` that Novu needs to send direct messages to your customers.
+In this guide we will perform the flow you have to do in order to obtain the `webhookUrl` that Novu needs to send chat messages to your customers.

 We will provide the basic flow that the user needs to perform in order to successfully send notifications via the Slack integration.